Theories of Criminal Law

 - –––, 2007, Answering for Crime: Responsibility and Liability in the Criminal Law, Oxford: Hart Publishing.

-- –––, forthcoming, “ Criminal Law as an Institution: Rethinking Theoretical Approaches to Criminalization”, in R.A.
-Duff, et al. (eds.), Criminalization: The Aims and Limits of the Criminal Law, Oxford: Oxford University Press.
+- Duff, R.A. et al. (eds.), 2014, Criminalization: The Political Morality of the Criminal Law, Oxford: Oxford University Press.

 - –––, 1986, Harm to Self, New York: Oxford University Press.